 I know that I’ve been different since coming here, but I don’t like people pointing it out.
 Still, it’s no use arguing with Gran.
 She’s the sort of person who brings people around to her way of thinking.
 Even adults.
 Even the Germans.

-It is how she is able to so much food from the gardens where she works.
-One time, about a month after we first arrived, she was caught with her apron full of spinach leaves.
+It is how she is able to organize so much food from the gardens where she works.
+In ghetto slang “organize” means finding a creative way to get something—trading items or favors.
+Or slipping excess food past the Nazis.
+One time, about a month after we first arrived, Gran was caught with her apron full of spinach leaves.
 She told the young Czech guard that the Commandant had asked for it personally and did they really want to keep him waiting?

 Grandfather had slapped his knee upon hearing the story.
 “Who was he more afraid of?
 You or the Commandant?”